shultanf/btc-kafka-pipeline-prod/README.md

 It visualize in real-time and historical Bitcoin price data into price movement, trends, and changes.

 ## Features
-1. Scaleability, security, and cost efficiency: the tech stack, tools, and services that are used in this project are chosen with the consideration of these aspects.
+1. **Scaleability, security, and cost efficiency**: the tech stack, tools, and services that are used in this project are chosen with the consideration of these aspects.
-2. Real-time price tracking (a bit delayed due to cost limitation): source data from API then distibute using Kafka
+2. **Real-time price tracking** (a bit delayed due to cost limitation): source data from API then distibute using Kafka
-3. Market data visualization: candlestick, moving averages, price movement/changes
+3. **Market data visualization**: candlestick, moving averages, price movement/changes
-4. Custom alert system: Notification through email, Telegram, etc.
+4. **Custom alert system**: Notification through email, Telegram, etc.

 ## Tools & Architectures
 ### Tools